-Powered by .id - the population experts for Yass Valley
+Powered by .id (informed decisions) for Yass Valley

 In 2016, the dominant household type in the Yass Valley was 'Couple families with dependents', and by 2026 the largest forecast increase is expected in 'Couples without dependents'.